Northwest Municipal Conference Multimodal Plan

 Projects in Planning / Design Phases:The following projects are examples of those which would be eligible for state and federal funding sources such as STP and CMAQ.

-Huntington Blvd / Harmon Corridor Bicycle Project - The Village submitted a grant application for preliminary design of a bicycle path in the vacant Huntington Blvd public right of way between Higgins and Golf Roads.
+Huntington Blvd / Harmon Corridor Bicycle Project - The Village is investigation grant opportunities for preliminary design of a bicycle path in the vacant Huntington Blvd public right of way between Higgins and Golf Roads.
 Completion of this project would link to bicycle lanes on Huntington Blvd north of Higgins, the bike route on Harmon Blvd south of Golf, and create improved connectivity to the surrounding system.
 The Hoffman Estates Park District's Triphahn Center is located at the north end of the project.
-An extension of a path on the south side of Higgins Road from Higgins to Volid Drive will also be investigated as part of this first phase of engineering.
+An extension of a path on the south side of Higgins Road from Higgins to Volid Drive will also be investigated as part of this effort.
 A map of the project area can be found here.

 Shoe Factory Road Path and I-90 Crossing adjacent to the CN Railroad Right of Way

 Central Road Bicycle Trail Project - The project would provide a bicycle trail on the north side of Central Road, along the frontage of the H90 property to connect Huntington Blvd and the Paul Douglas Trail to the Pace Park-n-Ride and to the Barrington Road path installed with the interchange work.
 The Village partnered with Cook County to complete the Phase I engineering for the new Central Road path.
 Please click here to view a project map.

 In addition to stand-alone bicycle projects, the Village is currently planning and designing other projects with bicycle amenities.
 The projects are listed below.
 Please check the Road Construction Page for full project details.

 Shoe Factory Road (Multi-Use Trail on north side from Essex Dr to east of Beverly Rd and on Beverly Road from Shoe Factory Road to Beacon Pointe Drive)

 Beverly Road Tollway crossing and resurfacing project (Multi-Use Trail on west side from Shoe Factory Rd to Prairie Stone Parkway)

 If you have any ideas for potential sidewalk or bicycle project locations, please email them to us.